stratosnet/stratosnet.github.io/docs/docs-resource-node/sds-rpc-for-file-operation.md

 * filehash is a string in Bech32 format;
 * walletaddr is a string in Bech32 format;
 * sequencenumber is a string gotten from user_requestGetOzone;
-* req_time is a number.
+* req_time is a number which presents epoch time when the request is sent.
 It needs to convert to a string in the base of 10.<br>

 Example:
 * filehash: `v05ahm52po4iteumn1v58o3marnruc7l75km9rv8`